pbberlin/llm-text-classifier/doc/slides/doc1.md

 for instance [Supply-side economics](https://en.wikipedia.org/wiki/Supply-side_economics)
 * Supply-side economics contains some more realistic assumptions<br> such as `cheaper factors increase supply`
-* Other assumptions are considered more debatable:
+* Other assumptions are more debatable:
-    *  An increase in supply _might_ pay for lost revenue, <br> under more or less extreme conditions {: style="margin-left:3rem" .myclass }
+    *  An increase in supply _might_ pay for lost revenue, <br> under certain  conditions {: style="margin-left:3rem" .myclass }

 ### Thin corpus 1